 There is a monster waiting for OPEC – and it’s not shale

-The world is drowning in oil and in order to add insult to injury, oil demand is growing only by anemic figures.
-The OECD world actually uses less oil every year for 10 years now if we can believe the statistics – it’s China and India plus other emerging economies playing catch up with the OECD that prop up the figures – for a little while longer.
+The world is drowning in oil and to add insult to injury, oil demand is growing only by anemic figures.
+The OECD world has used less oil every year for 10 years now if we can believe the statistics – it’s China and India plus other emerging economies playing catch up with the OECD that prop up the figures – for a little while longer.

 A little clarification – I am very liberal with the term OPEC here.
 What’s true for them also counts for many non-OPEC conventional producers of oil such as Russia but for simplification, I will hang with the term OPEC here.

-But there is more to the bigger story – as there is a beast lurking in the shadows that is way more dangerous than shale oil.
+But there is more to the bigger story – a beast is lurking in the shadows that is way more dangerous than shale oil.
 Shale – or tight oil as it’s more appropriately called – is just more oil that goes into straight competition with the oil OPEC produces.
-This means that those tight oil producers share the same economic environment with the conventional producers.
+This means that those tight oil producers share the same economic environment as the conventional producers.
 If Brent goes up or down – the consequences of that movement are felt the same by both groups.
-Price goes up – cheers for both.
+The price goes up – cheers for both.
 Price goes down – hard times for both.

 In Austria, we say that shared pain is only half the pain.
 To a certain extent, that’s true in oil.
 Partly at least.